UpCloudLtd/upcloud-python-api/README.md

 [![PyPI version](https://badge.fury.io/py/upcloud-api.svg)](https://badge.fury.io/py/upcloud-api)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/UpCloudLtd/upcloud-python-api/blob/master/LICENSE)

-OOP-based api client for [UpCloud's API](https://developers.upcloud.com/1.3/).
-Features most of the API's functionality and some convenience functions that combine several API endpoints and logic.
+OOP-based API client for [UpCloud's API](https://developers.upcloud.com/1.3/).
+Includes most of the API functionality and some convenience functions that combine several API endpoints and logic.

 Please test all of your use cases thoroughly before actual production use.
 Using a separate UpCloud account for testing / developing the client is recommended.

 ## Installation